AMyriadseviltwin/Obsidian/Death in Space/Home Page.md

 > **Character Creation** - Contains everything you need to know about player characters and how to create your own. [[CREATING A CHARACTER|Click here to get started!]]

-> **Character Sheets** - A whole folder you can dedicate to storing your characters.
+> **Character Creation** - A whole folder you can dedicate to storing your characters.
 Comes with my best attempt at making a character sheet template in this program for you to copy and paste into new notes.
 Feel free to make as many as you like :)

 > **Images** - The repository for all images and artwork used in this project.
 Nothing necessary to playing the game.
 Feel free to browse or ignore to your heart's content.